Ginette Kolinka: Bergen-Belsen

 After six months, during October or November 1944 Ginette Cherkasky was transferred to the Bergen-Belsen concentration camp (north of Hannover).
-At the end of an 800 km two day train journey, they reached the camp where they found some French women behind a laerge grill at one end of the vast site, accompanied by children.
+At the end of an 800 km two day train journey, they reached the camp where they found some French women behind a large grill at one end of the vast site, accompanied by children.
 The first reaction of French women arriving from Auschwitz was one of intense jealousy.
 They called out: "How come you're there with your children.
 You're so lucky!".
 The assumption - almost certainly correct - on the part of the women from Auschwitz whose lives had been spared in order that they might work, was that the children removed from them had been promptly killed.
 It was while imprisoned at Bergen-Belsen that Ginette Cherkasky was employed in a factory producing aircraft components.
 As the Soviet army advanced, camps in the east of the country were evacuated, and the overcrowding at Bergen-Belsen worsened steadily.
 In the end she contracted Typhus fever, though she would have left the camp by the time her symptoms peaked.